 Pay for parks online and ask questions on the phone

 If you’re staying in an RV park, see if they will allow you to pay and “check-in” online or over the phone.
 Ask for your site number and find out if there’s anything you should know, such as a gate code, bathroom code, or the latest time you’re allowed to arrive.

 Doing this online or over the phone removes yet another interaction and even more time spent in public places, but may not be possible at some parks.

 Plan your route wisely during COVID-19

 It’s important to be very aware of what’s going on in the world as you plan your route.
 Many counties and areas are completely closed to anyone who is not a current resident.
 Some places also have curfews in place, meaning driving at night is not ideal.
 Most essential stores will be closed earlier than usual, so any stops for food and/or other needs may need to happen earlier in the day.
 Additionally, some states have set up checkpoints that could fall along your route.

 Knowing what is open and closed along your route is essential right now.
-Thankfully, Campground Reviews has been contacting over 20,000 campgrounds and RV parks to list the most up-to-date information on campground closures across the US and Canada.
-They have also integrated this vital information into RV Trip Wizard and the RV LIFE App to make it easier for RVers who are still on the road to find out where they can stay amid all of this chaos.
+Thankfully, RV LIFE Campgrounds has been contacting over 20,000 campgrounds and RV parks to list the most up-to-date information on campground closures across the US and Canada.
+They have also integrated this vital information into RV LIFE Trip Wizard and the RV LIFE App to make it easier for RVers who are still on the road to find out where they can stay amid all of this chaos.
 RV LIFE also put together a very useful state-by-state guide on campground closures and has kept it updated on a daily basis with the most current information.

 By using these tips, you should be able to get from point A to point B in comfort and with minimal contact with others.
 This will help ensure you arrive at your final location safe and sound, and can ride out this time wherever you most prefer.